rmslick/SummerCamps/README.md

 ## Questions or Comments:
 For questions on getting started, how to add changes or to acquire unsolicited opinions on early 2000's pop-punk, contact: rmslick@buffalo.edu

-### Special Thanks To Shaan Cehruvu for being not a boy in the summer of 2021
+### Contributors
+Special thanks to the following for doing the real work:
+- Shaan Cheruvu